EPCCed/APT-python4hpc/lectures/01/README.md

 - `cProfile`
  - standard, built in, reasonably low overhead
- - only gives information about function calls only
+ - only gives information about function calls

 - `line_profiler`